drocheam/optrace/docs/source/usage/tma.rst

    >>> tma.object_magnification(18)
    0.8640542105175426

 A positive factor corresponds to an upright image, a negative to an inverted one.
-A number of magnitude larger than one means magnification, a number smaller than this a size decrease.
+A magnitude larger than one implies magnification, a smaller number a size decrease.

-Details on the math are listed in :numref:`ray_image_object_distances`.
+Details on the implementation are described in :numref:`ray_image_object_distances`.

 Another feature is the calculation of the ABCD matrix for a specific object and image distance.
-The :meth:`matrix_at <optrace.tracer.transfer_matrix_analysis.TMA.matrix_at>` method takes the object and image position as arguments and returns the matrix.
+The corresponding :meth:`matrix_at <optrace.tracer.transfer_matrix_analysis.TMA.matrix_at>` method requires the object and image position:

 .. doctest::